Nhill: Events and attractions

 The Nhill Show is held each year on the second Thursday of October.
 It includes rides, farm animals, rural Australian farm machinery, horse riding show, art competitions, cooking competitions, photo competitions and at the closing of the Show there is a fireworks display.
 Up until 2012 Nhill hosted a "Duck & Jazz Festival" in mid February.

-The release of the film Road to Nhill in 1997 briefly placed Nhill in the national spotlight.
-An earlier film, 1985's Wrong World, also centres on a road trip to Nhill.

 The Nhill Aviation Heritage Centre is located at nearby historical Nhill airport.
 Included in its displays is a rare Avro Anson aircraft undergoing restoration.
-In April 2018, it also acquired a rare Wirraway aeroplane, to much public support and fanfare.
+In April 2018, it also acquired a Wirraway aeroplane.

-The Australian Pinball Museum is located at the eastern side of Nhill adjacent to an old "Route 66"-esque motel.
+The Australian Pinball Museum is located at the eastern side of Nhill.
 Included in its displays of rare pinball related artwork and memorabilia is the largest selection of pinball machines available to play in Australia.

 Sport

-Nhill has an Australian Rules football team competing in the Wimmera Football League.
+Nhill has an Australian Rules football and netball club, with multiple teams competing in the Wimmera Football League.
 Nhill is also the base of the Cricket competition known as the West Wimmera Cricket Association.
-Nhill & Districts sporting club which includes football, netball, hockey and cricket.
-Also it has a Tennis club and Pony Club.
+Nhill & District Sporting Club which includes football, netball, hockey and cricket.

+Also it has a Tennis Club and Pony Club.
 Nhill has a golf course at the Nhill Golf Club on Netherby Road.

 Nhill was the birthplace of Masters Australian football (a.k.a.
 "Superules").

 The horse racing club, the Wimmera Racing Club, holds the Nhill Cup meeting on Boxing Day (26 December).

+The Nhill RSL Gift was a sprint race run over 130 yards was established in 1938 and initially won by Tim Bolton.
+Jim Williams from Western Australia won the 1939 Gift race.

+In film

+The 1985 film Wrong World was partly filmed in Nhill.
+Nhill is also the intended destination in the plot of the 1997 film Road to Nhill.